alexdarbyshire/alexdarbyshire.com/content/posts/http-forward-proxy-some-of-the-time/index.md

 [kpx](https://github.com/momiji/kpx) example provided here.

-Note that if deployed on Windows host and accessed from WSL: using default settings at the time of writing, the proxy won't be available at 127.0.0.1 from within WSL (as it refers to the WSL instance itself not Windows host).[You can grab the IP of the Windows host](https://learn.microsoft.com/en-us/windows/wsl/networking#accessing-windows-networking-apps-from-linux-host-ip).
+Note that if deployed on Windows host and accessed from WSL: using default settings at the time of writing, the proxy won't be available at 127.0.0.1 from within WSL (as it refers to the WSL instance itself, not the Windows host).
+[You can grab the IP of the Windows host](https://learn.microsoft.com/en-us/windows/wsl/networking#accessing-windows-networking-apps-from-linux-host-ip).

 #### kpx Implementation
 Download the binary for your chosen system from the [kpx releases page](https://github.com/momiji/kpx/releases).
 Or, pull the repo and `go run cli/main.go`